 If you want a product that makes it easy to adjust the software to simply fit your business needs, HubSpot wins.
 If you want a product that allows seemingly endless customisation, Salesforce is the better solution.

-HubSpot allows you to integrate with hundreds of apps and services, including integration with WordPress, Survey Monkey, Zapier and Slack.
+HubSpot allows you to integrate with hundreds of apps and services, including integration with WordPress, Survey Monkey, Zapier, Slack - and we think HubSpot’s LinkedIn ads integration is a game-changer for B2B marketing.
 This list is ever expanding, and their open API offering allows companies to build their own custom integrations.

 Salesforce licensing includes limited support.
 Their standard plan is available to every Salesforce customer, which includes the following features: